dishitaj/web102/hw7/weatherdashboard/README.md

 # Web Development Project 7 *Weather Dashboard*

-ubmitted by: **Dishita Jhawar**
+Submitted by: **Dishita Jhawar**

-This web app: *** is a data dashboard that displays data from the OpenMeteo API of 10 major cities.
-It provides the details of each location including time range, cloud cover, humidity, and hourly temperatures available***
+This web app: is a data dashboard that displays data from the OpenMeteo API of 10 major cities.
+It provides the details of each location including time range, cloud cover, humidity, and hourly temperatures available

 Time spent: **1** hours spent in total